wouterpeere/GHEtool/README.md

-# GHEtool: A open-source tool for borefield sizing in Python
+# GHEtool: An open-source tool for borefield sizing in Python

 ## What is *GHEtool*?